Long Island (Tennessee): History

 The Long Island of the Holston River was an important site for the Cherokee and their ancestors, as this had been part of their homelands for thousands of years.
 Their territory extended into present-day western North and South Carolina, and northeast Georgia.
 It was a sacred council and treaty site among the Cherokee.

 In addition, European colonial pioneers and early settlers of the region also used the island for its strategic location.
 The Timberlake Expedition of 1761–62 used it as its point of origin and return.
 Daniel Boone, in 1775, began from the Long Island to clear the Wilderness Road, which extended through the Cumberland Gap into Kentucky.

 During the Revolution, the Cherokee allied with the British, in the hope of expelling colonists from their territory.
 They defeated frontiersmen in July 1776.
 William Cocke, who had worked with Boone and led fights against the Cherokee, sold the island in 1776 to Samuel Woods but he did not have a right to do so.

 European-American settlers built Fort Patrick Henry on the north bank of the South Fork of the Holston River.
 Colonel William Christian commanded 2,000 men in a punitive expedition against the Cherokee towns, suppressing their resistance.
 The 1777 Treaty of Long Island (Avery Treaty) stated that the Cherokee still owned the land of Long Island, but they relinquished all claims to other land occupied by whites in east Tennessee.
-That year Colonel John Martin was appointed as the US Indian Agent and established a trading post on Long Island.
+That year Colonel Joseph Martin was appointed as the US Indian Agent and established a trading post on Long Island.
 He lived there for a decade with his Indian wife Betsy Ward.